cashubtc/nuts/xx.md

 When receiving a request to a protected endpoint, the mint checks the included CAT (which is a JWT) in the HTTP request header (see below in section [Wallet](#cat-in-request-header)) and verifies the JWT.
 To verify the JWT, the mint checks the signature of the OIDC and the expiry of the JWT.

 The JWT includes a `sub` field which identifies a specific user.
-The `sub` identifier can, for example, be used to rate limit the user. **Note:** The mint does not verify the _audience_ field.
+The `sub` identifier can, for example, be used to rate limit the user.

+**Note:** The JWT _MAY_ include an _audience_ field called `aud` that contains the mint's public key

 More on OpenID Connect ID token validation [here](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation).

 ## Wallet